celebrates

 Decorations play an essential role in Chinese New Year celebrations.
 The color red is in the foreground.
 The background for this is that in Chinese folk belief, red drives away evil spirits and dangerous monsters and thus enables a good start into the new year.
 In addition, red is a symbol of happiness, joy and prosperity in China.
 The typical New Year’s decoration therefore includes red paper strips at the house entrances, on which verses are written in Chinese calligraphy.
 Paper cuttings to decorate the windows and lanterns can also be seen on many houses in China at New Year.

 With the beginning of a new year in China, the sign of the zodiac also changes.
 The Chinese, like the western world, also know twelve signs of the zodiac.
 However, these do not change monthly, but annually.
-The past Year of the Tiger will be followed by the Year of the Rabbit in 2023..
-In addition, Chinese astrology combines the zodiac sign with one of the five elements earth, fire, wood, metal and water.
-Accordingly, 2023 will be the year of the water hare.
-This one is gentle, quiet and friendly, but it moves quickly and is very smart.
+The Year of the Rabbit in 2023 will be followed by the Year of the Dragon in 2024.
+Dragons are the most revered animals in Chinese culture.
+People born in the Year of the Dragon are intelligent, resilient, courageous and spirited.
+The dragon loves its freedom and is good with money.
+It can also be very direct and says what it thinks.

 Around the New Year festival, the Chinese follow numerous rituals that are associated with good luck in popular belief.
 The windows and doors are opened as wide as possible to let happiness into the house.
 This is also thoroughly cleaned for the new year so that happiness finds its place.
 Sweet food serves the purpose of sweetening the New Year.
 Last but not least, touching a Chinese lucky dog’s spots on New Year’s Eve is said to bring good luck for the entire year.